 Irena is the author of articles and book chapters focused mostly on security and foreign policy in the Middle East and Central Europe.
 She also wrote expert analyses for the Ministry of Foreign Affairs and the Ministry of Defence of the Czech Republic.
 She regularly appears as an expert on Israel and the Israeli-Palestinian conflict in Czech and international media.

 2019 Head of the Herzl Center for Israel Studies, Charles University, CZ

-2019 Assistant Professor, Faculty of Social Sciences, Charles University, CZ
+2019 Assistant Professor, Department of International Studies and Department of Political Studies, Faculty of Social Sciences, Charles University, CZ